Six ways to pay off your credit card.

 4. Automating repayments

 Pay your credit card bill without thinking about it.
-Both Direct Debit and Automatic Payments can make it simpler to manage your money, pay your credit card on time and help avoid late payment fees.
+Both Direct Debit and Automatic Payments can make it simpler to manage your money.
 If you have managed to save by reducing your spend or bills in other areas you can always make a manual payment to reduce your balance further.

 5. A balance transfer